JustinDrake/node-es6-examples/README.md

 The JavaScript virtual machine, V8 in the case of Node, periodically frees memory allocated to objects no longer in scope.
 An object is not longer in scope if there is no chain of references from the current scope leading to it.
 If an object is held in scope, but never gets used, we say there is a memory leak.
 Such leaks are especially problematic when they occur periodically, as the memory allocated by the virtual machine increases over time, eventually breaking things.

 By setting a key-value pair in a weap map, no reference to the property *key* is created.
 Instead, references to keys which are internal to weak maps can be thought as "weak", meaning that from the point of view of the garbage collector they are ignored.
 In particular, property keys of a weak map cannot be enumerated.
-Also, and weak maps do not have a `size` property analogous to maps as this would expose garbage collector behaviour which should be kept hidden.
+Also, weak maps do not have a `size` property analogous to maps as this would expose garbage collector behaviour which should be kept hidden.

 ```javascript
 let weakMap = WeakMap();